szym10on/owning-a-server/README.md

 ➤ Ryzen 5 5600X ($100-$150)

 * CPUs in a price range of $100-$300 should work fine with servers for 5-30 players if the server is well optimized.
 For a larger servers you should look for a better CPU in a price range of $300+ and don't forget to include RAM, SSD, motherboard and computer power supply costs.

+2. Second most important thing for our server will be RAM:

+* Minecraft server require a lot of RAM if you are looking to hold more than 5 players and load a lot of chunks for your server.
+You can lower that amount by using some kind of unloading chunks plugins that will unload unused chunks after player leaves them.
+That will grant you more free memory to work with.

+* Let's talk numbers that are always diferent if you will look for them on other forums.
+As someone that worked with servers and I draw big attention to performance.
+Here are a little calculation you can do when you are looking for best RAM usage:

+(max players * 100) + ((plugins + scripts) * 50) + (world size in GB * 50) = RAM in MBs
+You should always round up.
+If your are looking for a server with 20 players, 50 scripts and a world size of 30GB you will do: (20*100)+(50*50)+(30*50)=6000MB, 6000MB = ~6GB of RAM so you should buy 8GB RAM if you are looking to be safe.